Our goal is two-fold; we are rescuing horses and giving them a high noble purpose - rescuing loved ones and restoring meaning to their lives.

 Some of the many special needs we serve:

-ADD * Addiction * Autism * Cerebral Palsy * Down Syndrome * Depression * Head or Brain Trauma * Learning Disabilities * PTSD * Speech Impairment * Spinal Cord Injury * Stroke * Victims of Abuse
+Addiction * Autism * Cerebral Palsy * Down Syndrome * Depression * Head or Brain Trauma * Learning Disabilities * PTSD * Speech Impairment * Spinal Cord Injury * Stroke * TBI* Victims of Abuse

 Mental, Physical or Emotional Trauma can interfere with a person's quality of life

-Guiding Reins offers an alternative to improve mental/physical health for all ages.
+Guiding Reins offers an alternative approach to improve mental/physical health for all ages.
 Horses once destined for disposal create a unique and powerful heart-mind connection between human and equine.
-We regularly work with first responders, veterans, Wounded Warriors and the Department of Disabilities and Special Needs.
+We regularly work with veterans, active duty personnel, first responders, Wounded Warriors and their family members.

 Horses offer life-changing gifts, helping people with everyday life skills